New foot and mouth strain spreads to Gaza Strip

-ROME A new strain of foot and mouth disease (FMD) has reached the Gaza Strip and threatens to spread further after first being detected in Egypt and Libya in February, the United Nations' Food and Agriculture Organization (FAO) said on Wednesday.

-FAO said sick animals had been detected on April 19 in Rafah, a town that lies on the border between the coastal Palestinian territory and Egypt.
+FAO said sick animals had been detected on April 19 in Rafah, on the border with Egypt.
+It said vaccines against the SAT2 strain of the virus were still in short supply and the priority at the moment was to limit animal movements.

 FMD is a highly infectious and sometimes fatal disease that affects cloven-hoofed animals such as sheep, goats, cattle, buffalo and pigs.
 It is not a direct threat to humans.